 Another popular entrance to the parks (popular for mountain bike riders) further south is Hunting Hollow Park entrance (near Coyote Lake Park).

-The huge park is networked mainly by wide and well-maintained fire road trails that connected by single-track paths.
+The huge park is networked mainly by wide and well-maintained fire roads trails that connected by single-track paths.

 You will enjoy the mountains covered with old Oak view and the fact that you will probably won’t see anyone else during the hike.

-There are many camping options both near the small Coe Ranch Visitor Center and options to have overnight sleep in the wilderness.
+Campground: There are many camping options both near the small Coe Ranch Visitor Center and options to have overnight sleep in the wilderness.

 Recommended trails from Coe Ranch Visitor Center: